cossacklabs/acra/README.md

 Acra relies on our cryptographic library [Themis](https://www.github.com/cossacklabs/themis), which implements high-level cryptosystems based on the best available [open-source implementations](https://github.com/cossacklabs/themis/wiki/Cryptographic-donors) of the [most reliable ciphers](https://github.com/cossacklabs/themis/wiki/Soter).
 Acra does not contain any self-made cryptographic primitives or obscure ciphers.
 Instead, to deliver its unique guarantees, Acra relies on the combination of well-known ciphers and smart key management scheme.

+Enterprise Acra can run on certified crypto-libraries you want (FIPS, GOST), [drop us an email](mailto:sales@cossacklabs.com) to get a quote.

 ## Availability

 ### Client-side